HamedHematian/Search-CSP-AI/README.md

 # Search-CSP

-#### A Graphical Framework implementation of Search &amp; CSP section of Russel AI book
+#### A Graphical  implementation of Search &amp; CSP section of Russel AI book By Python & JS